 - Problem Framing for AI

-How do you know if AI is right for your problem?
-What outcome are you working toward?
-This workshop equips teams to ask questions that drill into the root cause of problems, to foster empathy for problem stakeholders, to understand where and how technology fits in, and to ultimately achieve innovative outcomes that leverage AI systems.
+This workshop equips teams to ask questions that drill into the root cause of problems, foster empathy for problem stakeholders, understand where and how technology fits in, and ultimately achieve innovative outcomes that leverage AI systems.

 - Where to Start with AI Ethics

-Ethical principles for AI abound, and still teams often have difficulty putting idealized principles into action.
-In this workshop, you’ll learn how to implement AI ethics, tools and practices to get your team to coalesce around shared goals.
+In this workshop, you’ll learn how to implement AI ethics, tools, and practices to get your team to coalesce around shared goals.

 - Data and Tactical ML Pipelines